rehhouari/pinecone-router/README.md

 ## Features:

+Pinecone Router has been updated with bug fixes and new features since 2021!

 - :smile: Easy and familiar syntax well integrated with Alpine.js.
 - :gear: [Handlers](#x-handler) allowing you to run functions on each route.